hyperledger/fabric/docs/source/private_data_tutorial.rst

   enforce that only clients belonging to one of the collection member organizations are allowed read access to private data.

+- ``memberOnlyWrite``: a value of ``true`` indicates that peers automatically enforce that only clients belonging to one of the collection member organizations are allowed write access to private data.

-To illustrate usage of private data, the marbles private data example contains two private data collection definitions: ``collectionMarbles`` and ``collectionMarblePrivateDetails``.
-The ``policy`` property in the ``collectionMarbles`` definition allows all members of  the channel (Org1 and Org2) to have the private data in a private database.
-The ``collectionMarblesPrivateDetails`` collection allows only members of Org1 to have the private data in their private database.
+To illustrate usage of private data, the asset transfer private data example contains three private data collection definitions: ``assetCollection``, ``Org1MSPPrivateCollection``, and ``Org2MSPPrivateCollection``.
+The ``policy`` property in the ``assetCollection`` definition allows all members of the channel (Org1 and Org2) to have the private data in a private database.
+The ``Org1MSPPrivateCollection`` collection allows only members of Org1 to have the private data in their private database, and the ``Org2MSPPrivateCollection`` collection allows only members of Org2 to have the private data in their private database.

 For more information on building a policy definition refer to the :doc:`endorsement-policies` topic.